rauc/rauc/docs/reference.rst

 More information can be found in this :ref:`subsection <sec-manifest-update>` of section :ref:`Manifest <sec_ref_manifest>`.

-RAUC also stores the point in time of installing the image to the slot in ``installed.timestamp`` as well as the number of updates so far in ``installed.count``.
+RAUC also stores information about the installation run during which the slot was updated:
+In ``installed.transaction`` the installation transaction ID is noted, while ``installed.timestamp`` notes the time when the slot's installation was finished and ``installed.count`` reflects the number of updates the slot received so far.
 Additionally RAUC tracks the point in time when a bootable slot is activated in ``activated.timestamp`` and the number of activations in ``activated.count``, see section :ref:`mark-active`.